The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Introduction

 \section{Introduction}

-Thousands of exoplanets have been discovered in the last 20 years\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}, but many fundamental questions remain about how they are born.
+Thousands of exoplanets have been discovered in the last 20 years\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}, but many fundamental questions remain about how they were born.
 Our picture of planet formation is incomplete, mainly because we still do not understand how the protoplanetary disks that orbit young stars evolve and eventually form planets (\citealt{Morbidelli_2016}).
-Surveys with the Atacama Large Millimeter/Sub-Millimeter Array (ALMA) have greatly improved our knowledge regarding protoplanetary disk evolution, enabling population studies to investigate how gas-disks evolve in different star-forming regions (SFRs, e.g., \citealt{Ansdell_2018}, \citealt{Sanchis2021}, \citealt{Long2022}, \citealt{Zhang_2025}).
+Surveys with the Atacama Large Millimeter/submillimeter Array (ALMA) have greatly improved our knowledge regarding protoplanetary disk evolution, enabling population studies to investigate how gas disks evolve in different star-forming regions (SFRs; e.g., \citealt{Ansdell_2018}, \citealt{Sanchis2021}, \citealt{Long2022}, and \citealt{Zhang_2025}).

 The typical observables for gas-disk evolution studies are line fluxes and radii.
 In particular, the latter can be used to constrain the dominant mechanisms controlling the evolution of protoplanetary disks (for a review, see \citealt{Manara_2023}).
-For example, \cite{Tabone_2025} recently showed using population synthesis models that magnetohydrodynamic (MHD) wind-driven evolution best reproduces the typical masses and sizes of protoplanetary disks.
-The biggest challenge for measuring precise bulk gas-disk properties (such as, disk radii, line emission surfaces) for large samples is that most surveys are observed with moderate angular resolution and modest signal-to-noise ratio (S/N): a necessary trade-off to observe a large number of disks.
-For this reason, ALMA shallow surveys are often used as precursors for dedicated high-resolution observations of particularly bright and extended disks (see e.g., \citealt{Oberg_2021}, \citealt{Teague_2025}).
+For example, \cite{Tabone_2025} recently used population-synthesis models to show that magnetohydrodynamic (MHD) wind-driven evolution best reproduces the typical masses and sizes of protoplanetary disks.
+The biggest challenge for measuring precise bulk gas-disk properties (such as disk radii and line-emission surfaces) for large samples is that most surveys are observed with moderate angular resolution and modest signal-to-noise ratios (S/N); this is a necessary trade-off to observe a large number of disks.
+For this reason, ALMA shallow surveys are often used as precursors for dedicated high-resolution observations of particularly bright and extended disks (see, e.g., \citealt{Oberg_2021} and \citealt{Teague_2025}).

-One possibility for deriving bulk disk properties from moderate angular resolution data is offered by modeling spectral line visibilities.
-So far, this technique has been done using radiative transfer codes (e.g., \citealt{Guilloteau_1998}, \citealt{Simon_2000}, \citealt{Dartois_2003}, \citealt{Pietu_2007}, \citealt{Rosenfeld_2012}, \citealt{Flaherty_2015}), or parametric emission models (\citealt{Kurtovic2024}) on a handful of resolved protoplanetary disks, but it has never been applied on a large survey: in this work we fill this gap.
+One possibility for deriving bulk disk properties from moderate-angular-resolution data is offered by modeling spectral-line visibilities.
+So far, this technique has functioned via radiative-transfer codes (e.g., \citealt{Guilloteau_1998}, \citealt{Simon_2000}, \citealt{Dartois_2003}, \citealt{Pietu_2007}, \citealt{Rosenfeld_2012}, \citealt{Flaherty_2015}) or parametric emission models (\citealt{Kurtovic2024}) on a handful of resolved protoplanetary disks, but it has never been applied on a large survey: in this work, we filled this gap.